JulianFP/project-W/doc/installation.rst

 We provide two docker images, one for the backend that also serves the frontend at the same time, one that runs cleanup jobs and other periodic tasks with cron, and one for the runner.
 In the following we assume that you want to host our backend, periodic background tasks, and client/frontend on the same server, and the runner on a different one.
 If this assumption doesn't hold for you (e.g. if you want the frontend to be served by a different server than the backends API), then you may have to write your own Dockerfiles and docker-compose.yml or choose a different installation method like NixOS ;).

 .. note::
    For both docker images there are multiple docker image tags.
 The examples below will use the 'latest' tag which will pull the latest stable release (recommended).
 If you want to pull the development version (latest git commit on main branch), then choose the 'main' tag instead.
 Alternatively you can also pinpoint the docker image to a specific version.
-Go to the Packages section of each GitHub repository to find out which tags are available.
+Go to the Packages section of the GitHub repository to find out which tags are available.
 To use a tag other than 'latest' add it to the end of the 'image:' lines in the docker-compose.yml files below like this: image: <source>/<name>:<tag>

 .. _docker_backend_frontend-label: